-It has been found that effective school management leads to the empowerment of employees and enables them to act in more creative ways.
-Further. for school management to have a strong impact on empowerment, it is necessary that the context organizational reflect attributes rather than mechanistic attributes.
-On account of these organizational contexts, it has been found that empowering school management has curvilinear effects, rather than linear effects on employee performance.
+It has been found that effective leadership leads to the empowerment of employees and enables them to act in more creative ways.
+Further, for leadership to have a strong impact on empowerment, it is necessary that the organizational context reflect organic attributes rather than mechanistic attributes.
+On account of these organizational contexts, it has been found that empowering leadership has curvilinear effects, rather than linear effects on employee performance.
 Thus, leaders need to decide optimal levels of empowerment they need to provide to employees so that excess discretion and autonomy do not lead to a decline in performance.
 Also, when leaders engage in empowering practices, they need to ensure that goals and role clarity is provided to employees in an effective manner.

-In competitive contexts, achievement generating practices help employees to excel and do well with respect to the roles that are demanded of them.
-In contrast to the achievement generating characteristics of aesthetic school management, duty inspiring characteristics focus on extra role behaviors such as helping others.
+In competitive contexts. achievement generating practices help employees to excel and do well with respect to the roles that are demanded of them.
+In contrast to the achievement generating characteristics of duty aesthetic leadership, inspiring characteristics focus on extra role behaviors such as helping others.
 However, achievement generating practices are more effective, as in the long run, they can lead to clearly defined roles, which can also help in achieving employee well being and work life balance.
-School management is a complex practice located at multiple levels the school management, individuals, teams, groups and the school itself.
-Leaders have management responsibility of fostering a sense of achievement at multiple levels in the school management.
+Leadership is a complex practice located at multiple levels in the organization, spanning individuals, teams, and groups the organization itself.
+Leaders have the responsibility of fostering a sense of achievement at multiple levels in the organization.

-It has been established that ethical school management behaviours lead to high quality school -member exchange, thus increasing the sense of belonging of an employee.
-Subordinates rate their leaders on the basis of various stereotypical analysis of school management, deciding whether school management are stereotypically masculine or feminine.
+It has been established that ethical leadership behaviours lead to high quality leader-member exchange, thus increasing the sense of belonging of an employee.
+Subordinates rate their leaders on the basis of various stereotypical analysis of organizations, deciding whether organizations stereotypically masculine or feminine.
 Also, subordinates view their leaders as being autocratic or negotiating based on gendered evaluations.

-CONCLUSION
+5. CONCLUSION

 In order to overcome these stereotypes and other constraints emerging from organizational contexts, leaders can adopt various aesthetic practices discussed above in order to increase the sense of belonging of employees.
-Aesthetic school management practices can also reinforce cultural attributes that help in expanding the sense of belonging of employees.
+Aesthetic leadership practices can also reinforce cultural attributes that help in expanding the sense of belonging of employees.

-Aesthetic dimensions of school management could emphasize the interaction between the individual and community in the workplace lead to greater perceptions excellence.
-Further, it has been found that increased communication, inclusivity, an experience of the detrimental effects of inequity and impartiality foster cultures of excellence in an school management.
-Aesthetic school management may also have overlaps with entrepreneurial management in creating inspired champions on the basis of vision, trust, confidence and respect for people.
+Aesthetic dimensions of leadership could emphasize the interaction between the individual and community in the workplace and lead to greater perceptions of excellence.
+Further, it has been found that increased communication, inclusivity, an experience of the detrimental effects of inequity and impartiality foster cultures of excellence in an organization.
+Aesthetic leadership may also have overlaps with entrepreneurial leadership in creating inspired champions on the basis of vision, trust, confidence and respect for people.